-In most districts that permit commercial uses, reducing or removing off-street parking is also permitted.
+In districts that permit commercial uses, off-street parking spaces can be converted to commercial spaces.

 Commercial uses are limited in Residential districts.
 However, existing commercial uses in Residential districts are grandfathered in, and require no off-street parking.
 Former storefronts in Residential districts may now be reactivated (Sec.
 186), with no required parking.
 New corner commercial uses are permitted in RTO, RTO-M, RM-3, and RM-4 districts (Sec.
 231), and Commercial uses may be conditionally permitted in historic buildings in Residential districts (Sec.
-209.9(e)), with no required parking.
+209.9(e)).